kenchudigital/kenchudigital/README.md

 - ⭐ Data engineer with a passion for advanced algorithms and AI systems
 - 🌱 Currently studying for a Master's in Computer Science
-- 💻 Competitive programmer on LeetCode, HackerRank
+- 💻 Competitive programmer on LeetCode

 ### 🛠️ Current Skills /